 - First, download Skype for free to your Mac or PC.
-If your computer needs a camera and microphone, Skype sells those at a quite reasonable price ($50 or so).
+Most recent laptops and desktops have the necessary camera and microphone built in, but if not, Skype sells those at a quite reasonable price ($50 or so).
 Amazon and many other outlets sell these items also.
-Many recent laptops and desktop computers are equipped with these necessities.

-- Second, e-mail or call Tami in the Accent On Music office (503-699-1814 ext.
-2) to set up an appointment with Mark.
+- Second, contact Mark to set up a lesson.
 If you need coaching on Skype before the lesson, Mark will connect with you a few days before the lesson to walk you through the process (it's quite easy!).

 - Third, at the appointed time, Mark calls you on Skype, and away you go.
 Have your guitar in your lap, your computer camera and microphone aimed at you, and be ready with your questions and requests.
 Mark can help players at all levels - beginning to advanced - with hand position, relaxation, tone production, musicality, interpretation, music theory, fretboard visualization, fingerpicking, strumming, arranging, improvisation, slide guitar, alternate tunings, and tons of other topics.
 Lessons are customized to each individual student.
 Mark also makes available to his Skype students his private-students-only repertoire - about 1,500 titles!

 I have been teaching since the age of 20, and have considerable experience teaching group classes.
 I taught group lessons for years in the California Community College system, for a period of time at Stanford, and for decades at various guitar stores and schools around the country.
 I have even given workshops in Germany auf Deutsch (but I have a larger vocabulary in English!!).
 In my workshops I try to balance demonstration, explanation, and student participation.
 The workshops are hands-on, so bring your guitar!